rebelsky/sams-assorted-musings-reflections/cnix-signatures-matter.md

     CFLAGS = -g -Wall ....

+So, pay attention to the small things, or they'll end up being big problems [6].

 ---

 [1] If you don't see a difference, use `diff jamie.c jessie.c` to find it.